 General standards of member and manager's conduct.

-(a) The fiduciary duties a member owes to a member-managed company and its
+(a) Without limiting any fiduciary duties owed at common law, the fiduciary duties a member owes to a member-managed company and its

 other members include the duty of loyalty and the duty of care referred to in

 subsections (b) and (c) of this Section.

 (b) A member's duty of loyalty to a member-managed company and its other

 (1) to account to the company and to hold as trustee

 for it any property, profit, or benefit derived by the member in the conduct or winding up of the company's business or derived from a use by the member of the company's property, including the appropriation of a company's opportunity;

 (2) to act fairly when a member deals with the

 company in the conduct or winding up of the company's business as or on behalf of a party having an interest adverse to the company; and

 (3) to refrain from competing with the company in the